Start Page Widgets

 Privacy Statistics

 Keep an eye on how many trackers and ads Vivaldi’s built-in Tracker and Ad Blocker has blocked as you’ve browsed online.
-Click on the shield icons or numbers to see more detailed statistics and to update the default blocking level.
+Click on the widget to see more detailed statistics and a list of blocked trackers.

 Webpages